tiksem/CppListenersSet/README.md

 CppUtils::ListenersSet<int, std::string> onNewListItemAdded;
 ```

-## Adding funcations and functional objects as listeners
+## Adding functions and functional objects as listeners
 You can pass any std::function compatible object/function to addListener method

 ### Passing lambda: